 - Not to improperly use information or their position – These duties require directors to not improperly use their position (section 182 of the Corporations Act) or information they gain during their directorship (section 183 of the Corporations Act) to gain an advantage for themselves or someone else, or to the detriment to the company.

-There are potentially severe legal consequences if a director breaches their duties under Australian law.
-These consequences vary depending on the type and the severity of the breach.
+There are potentially severe legal consequences if a director breaches their duties under Australian law and the Corporations Acts.
+These consequences vary depending on the type and severity of the breach.
 Examples include:

 - criminal sanctions and penalties, including imprisonment;